China's Real Estate Bubble

 represents the sand, because it is most numerous.
 And the red race, the first

 in this country, is like the iron are, the first thing necessary for the steel.
+The black race is like coal, because it has a

-real flame of feeling and beauty in its ancient sculpture, its native rhythm
+great native aesthetic sense, a real flame of feeling and beauty in its ancient

-and music.
-So its aesthetic sense is like the fire, and its labor furnished the
+aesthetic sense is like the fire, and its labor furnished the hardness which

-see the white race as the great organizer of the world.
+race as the great organizer of the world.

 When the murals were